I bought a cherry pitting tool; don’t ask me why. But since

 plain cake, vanilla ice cream, or plain or vanilla-flavored yogurt.

-grilled meat or poultry, follow the above recipe with these changes:
+For a savory cherry compote to serve with roasted or grilled meat or poultry, follow the above recipe with these changes:

 Use less sugar, or omit it completely, add 3/4 teaspoon